AdobeDocs/experience-platform.en/help/query-service/ui/query-schedules.md

 ![The schedules workspace with Disable schedule and Delete schedule highlighted.](../images/ui/query-schedules/delete-schedule.png)

-Alternatively, the [!UICONTROL Scheduled Queries] tab offers a collections of inline actions for each scheduled query.
-The available inline actions include; [!UICONTROL Disable schedule] or [!UICONTROL Enable schedule], [!UICONTROL Delete schedule], and [!UICONTROL Subscribe] to alerts for the scheduled query.
+Alternatively, the [!UICONTROL Scheduled Queries] tab offers a collection of inline actions for each scheduled query.
+The available inline actions include [!UICONTROL Disable schedule] or [!UICONTROL Enable schedule], [!UICONTROL Delete schedule], and [!UICONTROL Subscribe] to alerts for the scheduled query.
 For complete instructions on how to delete or disable a scheduled query through the scheduled Queries tab, please see the [monitor scheduled queried guide](./monitor-queries.md#inline-actions).